Fl1s/WebCrawler/README.md

 - **jsoup.jar**: The Jsoup library used for parsing HTML.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.

----

-Let me know if there are any specific details or sections you'd like to add or modify!